-- 4. Payment and Financial Provisions

-- 4.1.
-General Financial Provisions
+- 4. Payment and Financial Provisions - 4.1.
+General Financial Provisions - 4.1.1.

-- 4.1.1.
 Capitation Payments.
 CMS and DHCS will each contribute to the total capitation payment.
 CMS and DHCS will each make monthly payments to the Contractor for their portion of the capitated rate, in accordance with the rates of payment and payment provisions set forth herein and subject to all applicable federal and state laws, regulations, rules, billing instructions, and bulletins, as amended.
-The Contractor will receive three (3) monthly payments for each Enrollee: one (1) amount from CMS reflecting coverage of Medicare Parts A/B services (Medicare Part A/B Component), one (1) amount from CMS reflecting coverage Medicare Part D services (Medicare Part D component), and a third amount from DHCS reflecting coverage of Medi-Cal services (Medi-Cal Component).
+The Contractor will receive three (3) monthly payments for each Enrollee: one (1) amount from CMS reflecting coverage of Medicare Parts A/B services (Medicare Part A/B Component), one (1) amount from CMS reflecting coverage Medicare Part D services (Medicare Part D Component), and a third amount from DHCS reflecting coverage of Medi-Cal services (Medi-Cal Component). - 4.1.1.1.
+On a regular basis, CMS will provide DHCS with the Contractor-level payment information in the Medicare Plan Payment Report.
+The use of such information by DHCS will be limited to financial monitoring, performing financial audits, and related activities, unless otherwise agreed to by CMS and the Contractor.
+On a regular basis, DHCS will also provide to CMS Contractor-level payment information including the Medicaid Capitation Payments. - 4.1.2.

-- 4.1.2.
 Demonstration Year Dates.
 Capitation Rate updates will take place on January 1st of each calendar year for the Medicare components of the rates, with changes to savings percentages applicable on a Demonstration Year basis, as follows.
 Rate updates for the Medi-Cal component of the rates will take place at least once each calendar year.
-CMS and DHCS will provide the Contractor with a rate report at least twice annually to show applicable rates for the upcoming calendar year.
+CMS and DHCS will provide the Contractor with a rate report at least annually to show applicable rates for the upcoming calendar year.

-- 4.1.2.1.
+4.1.2.1.
 Demonstration Year Dates